piqoni/inxidents/README.md

 **Upcoming features:**
 - Acknowledgement Button for down services so alerts stop.
-- Add "expectedString" configuration for more functional testing.
+- Add POST checks, and "expectedString" configuration for more functional testing.
 - Recovered Alert
 - ... ideas and suggestions are welcome